Palavyr/Palavyr/README.md

-# Palavyr Configuration Manager
+# Palavyr

-The Palavyr Configuration Manager project includes 4 subprojects:
+Palavyr includes 3 subprojects:

 1. [Server](./server/README.md)
 2. [Website](./frontend/README.md) // customers will use this to design and program the widget